5732364/755/README.md

 ### Instructions
-1. Download the project into local machine.
-2. Compile the files.
+1. Run HeartBeat.java - Connecting and turning on the monitoring system
+2. Run TrafficLightControlSys - The switch traffic light will have a heartbeat every time it is switched, until a fault occurs.
+After you run the TrafficLightSecondary then run it again, itwill start counting from where he last recorded.
-3. Run the HeartbeatMonitor.
+3. Run TrafficLightSecondary-  The location of the last failure will be recorded.
-4. Run the TrafficLightControlSys.

 ### Frameworks Used
 - Java libraries